Knoxville Voice Lessons

 I work collaboratively as a diagnostician: helping you figure out what's up with your voice -- and as a technician: giving you the tools to get your voice what it needs.
 Read my biography...

-My students are adults and young people thirteen and older.
+My students are adults and young people of all styles and experience levels.
 Read testimonials...

 Singing shouldn't hurt...